turboboy215/EWJ2-GBC-Audio-Disasm/README.md

 # EWJ2-GBC-Audio-Disasm
 Earthworm Jim: Menace 2 the Galaxy (Game Boy Color) audio disassembly

 A disassembly of the sound engine and data from Earthworm Jim: Menace 2 the Galaxy for Game Boy Color, fully labeled and commented.
 Can be built with RGBDS; the sound data of the resulting ROMs are verified to match the sound data from the original ROM exactly.
-Currently, it is not possible to build all three sound banks at once, since they share the same labels.
-Also note that the resulting ROMs on their own are not playable, as no additional code is included.
+The resulting ROM includes a custom player where all the music and sound effects can be heard.

 This game uses a later version of the sound engine in Aladdin (monochrome version); see https://github.com/turboboy215/Aladdin-GB-Audio-Disasm for a text file which documents how the music, sound effect, and instrument data is structured for these games as well as other games using versions of the same sound engine.